Brighter Beginnings is a program to help expectant families and babies stay healthy during pregnancy and after the baby is born.

 Request a free portable crib and Sleep Safe Kit

-If you see your prenatal provider for at least 7 prenatal visits and sign and return the waiver form we send you, you can get a free Sleep Safe Kit delivered to your home.
+If you see your prenatal provider for at least 4 prenatal visits, you can get a free Sleep Safe Kit delivered to your home.
 Call us at 312-864-8200 at any time during your pregnancy to request a Sleep Safe Kit.
 The kit includes a Graco portable crib with fitted sheet, Halo SleepSack, Baby Sleep board book, and pacifier.

 Earn rewards for your baby's doctor's visits and immunizations

-- Your baby will receive their own CountyCare Rewards Card.
+- Your baby will receive their own CountyCare Visa Rewards Card.

 - Your baby will earn a $50 reward when you bring them in for a checkup within one month of their birth.